The Square — How You Locate Yourself in Space

 Why Stability Without Orientation Feels Like Confusion

-This is the absence of the Square.
+This is not the absence of grounding.

-It often appears as:
+This often appears as:

-- feeling grounded but directionless
+- feeling stable but lost

-- lack of clarity about environment or next steps
+- lack of clarity about environment

 It establishes:

-- where the body ends
+- where the self ends

 - where the environment begins